Style Sheets

 Open the HTML file with a CDN link to an external CSS library.
 IntelliJ IDEA highlights the link.

-To enable completion for the library, press Alt+Enter on the link and select Download library.
+To enable completion for the library, press Alt+Enter on the link and select Download library from the list.
+Alternatively, hover the mouse over the link and click Download library.

 IntelliJ IDEA also provides completion for Sass and SCSS selectors - including nested selectors and selectors created with an ampersand (&).